F (psychedelic)

-F, or F-1, also known as semi-fly, is a putative psychedelic drug of the phenethylamine, DOx, and benzofuran families.
+F, or F-1, also known as 5-methoxy-6-(2-aminopropyl)-2,3-dihydrobenzofuran (5-methoxy-6-APDB), is a putative psychedelic drug of the phenethylamine, DOx, and benzofuran families.
 It is the derivative of 2,5-dimethoxyamphetamine (2,5-DMA or DOH) in which the 5-methoxy group on the benzene ring has been cyclized into a tetrahydrofuran ring tethered at the 4 position.
-It is also an analogue of DOH-FLY (FLY), but in contrast to F, DOH-FLY has the 5-methoxy group tethered at the 6 position and the 2-methoxy group has additionally been cyclized and tethered to the 3 position.
-Despite the moniker "semi-fly", F is not technically a FLY compound as its tetrahydrofuran ring is attached at different positions than FLY series compounds.
+It is also an analogue of DOH-5-hemiFLY, but in contrast to DOH-5-hemiFLY, F has the 5-methoxy group tethered at the 4 position rather than at the 6 position.
+While related to them, F is not a FLY compound as its tetrahydrofuran ring is attached at different positions than FLY series compounds.

 Use and effects

 According to Alexander Shulgin in 2011, the effects of F in humans are unknown.
 However, David E. Nichols reported in 1981, via personal communication with Shulgin and M. Trampota in 1980, that F was "shown to possess clinical activity".
 On the other hand, Shulgin reported in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved) that F was inactive at doses of up to 30 mg.